-Too often, hospital and health system leaders turn to provider employment as an instant cure for symptoms like inconsistency of care, employee turnover, misaligned goals, and disconnected communication.
+Too often, hospital and health system leaders turn to provider employment as an instant cure for symptoms like the inconsistency of care, employee turnover, misaligned goals, and disconnected communication.

 Getting a physician on your team doesn’t guarantee that the person will be immediately or easily invested in your mission and dedicated to your goals, however.
 Employed providers may not always equal aligned, engaged, or loyal providers.

 But no matter what business relationship your hospital has with its providers, engaging them in performance improvement initiatives requires attitude and expectation shifts as well as strategic investments in culture and support systems.
 Use these ten ways to get providers aligned and performing optimally.

 To stay productive, physicians need to see and understand a positive vision of what the future holds for the hospital or health system and their role in it.
 Research indicates that many have limited insight into how their day-to-day clinical decisions translate into efficient care delivery and its effect on their organization’s reimbursement.
 Not everyone will buy into the vision, of course, but hospital leaders can do their part by communicating a coherent sense of direction.

 The goal is to create an organizational climate where executives and physicians alike have a sense of shared purpose—so be decisive and chart a clear path for them to follow.

 2. Redefine Productivity